doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 }
 ```

-## SubBytes
+#### SubBytes
-Another simple one: it takes the state in input & will substitute every byte using the forward substitution box `S_box`.
+Another simple one: it takes the state as input & will substitute every byte using the forward substitution box `S_box`.

 ```c SubBytes
 void SubBytes(unsigned char out[16])